 A Guide to Making Your Own Candy Box for Lunar New Year

 When I was growing up, my grandmother had a strict no-snacking-before-dinner rule, but there was one exception: Chinese New Year.
-Once a year, she’d put out her Chinese candy box on the coffee table for a few weeks, and my sister and I would giddily attack its contents every time we were at her house and fight over the popular candy flavors.
+Once a year, she’d put out her Tray of Togetherness, or Chinese New Year candy box, on the coffee table for a few weeks, and my sister and I would giddily attack its contents every time we were at her house and fight over the popular candy flavors.

 This is one of my favorite Chinese traditions, so I decided to make my own candy box this year and start sharing it with my daughter.
 Here’s the significance behind it and how to make your own!

-A Chinese candy box is a plastic or lacquerware container that usually contains six or eight compartments, as those are Chinese lucky numbers.
+The Tray of Togetherness is a Chinese plastic or lacquerware container that usually has six or eight compartments (both considered lucky numbers).
 The boxes tend to be red with gold or black motifs on them, since red symbolizes joy and good luck.
 Each compartment is filled with a different snack, with dried seeds and candied nuts and fruits being popular choices.

 During the 15 days the new year is celebrated, it’s customary to go and visit family and friends to chat and catch up.
 Each house displays its own candy box, and it’s a festive way to have snacks at the ready for the constant influx of guests.
 All that’s needed to entertain is to brew some tea when people arrive!